-Sponsors are a great way to monetize your videos as you know exactly how much you are getting for a video unless you agree on a payment structure that is tied to the number of views your video receives.
+Sponsors are a great way to monetize your videos, as you know exactly how much you are getting for a video unless you agree on a payment structure that is tied to the number of views your video receives.

 Some of the pros of a fixed fee for a video are that you get that amount even if the video doesn’t perform as well as you had hoped, and you can plan with that money in your account.
 This is very useful if you are doing YouTube full-time.

-Regardless of which method you prefer or your sponsors prefer, sponsorships (or brand deals) are a great way to make money on YouTube while introducing your audience to products or services you use and enjoy.
+Regardless of which method you prefer, or your sponsors prefer, sponsorships (or brand deals) are a great way to make money on YouTube while introducing your audience to products or services you use and enjoy.

-If you cover a specific topic on your channel, you can look for brands within that niche, ones you probably use and approach them with an offer.
+If you cover a specific topic on your channel, you can look for brands within that niche, ones you probably use, and approach them with an offer.

-Even if you have a small channel, as a micro-influencer that brand may still want to partner with you because your viewers will probably be more engaged with your content than larger channels and you won’t cost as much.
+Even if you have a small channel, as a micro-influencer, that brand may still want to partner with you because your viewers will probably be more engaged with your content than with larger channels, and you won’t cost as much.

-This is where you recommend products you use and trust to your viewers through links in a video card, the description, or a pinned comment.
+This is where you recommend products you use and trust your viewers through links in a video card, the description, or a pinned comment.

-The most common affiliate program used is Amazon as there is such a wide variety of products available and most people are aware and already trust buying a product through Amazon (which increases your conversion rates).
+The most common affiliate program used is Amazon, as there is such a wide variety of products available, and most people are aware of and already trust buying a product through Amazon (which increases your conversion rates).

-And it’s completely free, although some programs may require you to have a small following, or viewers already.
+And it’s completely free, although some programs may require you to have a small following or viewers already.

-If you don’t, then you will have to sign up again and change all of your links, so rather first start creating videos and getting some views to your channel before you sign up to make sure you can get those sales within that time frame.
+If you don’t, then you will have to sign up again and change all of your links, so instead, first start creating videos and getting some views to your channel before you sign up to make sure you can get those sales within that time frame.

-If you offer a service that’s closely related to your channel niche, you can do very well by mentioning your related services in your video and link to a page where people can contact or book you.
+If you offer a service that’s closely related to your channel niche, you can do very well by mentioning your related services in your video and linking to a page where people can contact or book you.